ahmetb/cloud-run-faq/README.md

 ![](https://storage.googleapis.com/gweb-cloudblog-publish/images/developer_and_operator.0316026505360460.max-700x700.png)

-Cloud Run on Anthos basically installs and manages a Knative installation (with some additional GCP-specific components for monitoring etc) on your Kubernetes cluster so that you don’t have to worry about installing and managing Knative yourself.
+Cloud Run for Anthos basically installs and manages a Knative installation (with some additional GCP-specific components for monitoring etc) on your Kubernetes cluster so that you don’t have to worry about installing and managing Knative yourself.